kigawas/minichain/README.md

     3. Else, check if the block is ahead;
         1. If ahead, sending `REQUEST_BLOCKCHAIN` to peers and wait for the incoming blockchain data.
         2. Else, which means our blockchain is the freshest, do nothing.

+For more details, check the [`p2p.py`](https://github.com/kigawas/minichain/blob/master/chain/p2p.py) code.
+The logic is simple, but more powerful protocols (like raft) are based on the simple ideas behind the implementation here.

 # Any reference?